brunobord/redismoitout/README.md

 * RPUSH (partial, only works on existing keys)

 As you can see... it's still a very young project.

-**WARNING**: this program cannot create keys yet.
-It only works on existing keys.

 ### Notes on search